CharltonC/chrome-css-selector-capture/ref/test-report.md

         ✓ should return path include option when key is "clsTag"/"nthChildTag/clsNthChildTag" Trim selector paths
-        ✓ should return original paths if there is only 1 path ✓ should return original paths if there are > 1 paths but not trimmable ✓ should return top and bottom paths if trimmable but only unique with descendent arrow ✓ should return top and bottom paths if trimmable and unique without descendent arrow Path Option
+        ✓ should return original paths if there is only 1 path ✓ should return original paths if the only match doesnt match original target element ✓ should return original paths if there are > 1 paths but there are >1 matches ✓ should return top and bottom paths if trimmable but only unique with descendent arrow ✓ should return top and bottom paths if trimmable and unique without descendent arrow Path Option